Land iQ

 Frequently asked questions

-There are many bespoke methods, tools and systems used across government for analysing land use.
+There are many bespoke methods, tools and systems used across government and the planning and property sectors for analysing land use.
 Land iQ combines all of these in one place along with advanced technology and insights to streamline planning processes.

 There are currently over 200 data sources in Land iQ’s spatial data library.
 This includes an expanding suite of data from open access sources, government data sources and indicators.